musicheardworldwide/sin-init/Docs/Blackhat/sitch.md

 SITCH is a distributed cellular anomaly detection and countersurveillance platform.

 SITCH is comprised of a number of sensors and a central service.
 Sensors are made from easily sourced hardware, and the cost of required components is around $150 each.
-All [[Information]] produced by the sensors is aggregated in the service, which handles alerting and data retention.
+All [[sin/Initialization/Docs/Open WebUI Docs/Information/Information]] produced by the sensors is aggregated in the service, which handles alerting and data retention.

 Slides and supporting assets from the Black Hat Arsenal talk can be found [here](https://github.com/sitch-io/blackhat_arsenal_2017).